Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 	In lines 31 - 40, we check for AoA values that occur after the right most bin edge.
 These values are therefore being treated as if they occur in the first bin.

+BEANTWOORD: Complications of Non-equidistant probe spacing:Does blade alignment (Ch4 to Ch5 of the tutorial) become more challenging? or what are the implications of this

 {==

 :material-pencil-plus-outline: After you've finished the above, create a function called `transform_prox_AoAs_to_blade_AoAs` that receives the proximity probe AoA DataFrame and the number of blades on the rotor, and returns a list of DataFrames, each one containing the AoA values for a single blade.
 This function should therefore perform both the determination of the optimal bin edges, as well as the splitting of the AoA values into separate DataFrames.

 ==}

+Reageer op Justin se paragraaf:
+- Using dataset for I recorded for MSS

 ??? example "Reveal answer (Please try it yourself before peeking)"
 	``` py linenums="1"